 Here are two opportunities to ensure that your business, products, or content are frequently referenced within online resources that discuss related topics:

-One of the most effective ways to optimize for this feature is by getting mentioned in authoritative, topic-related articles.
+One of the most effective ways to optimize for the "From Sources Across the Web" feature is by getting mentioned in authoritative, topic-related articles.

-Specifically, focus on getting referenced in list-based articles that rank or recommend top products, services, or resources in your industry — such as "Best ______" or "Top X ______."
+Specifically, focus on getting referenced in list-based articles that rank or recommend top products, services, or resources in your industry — such as "Best [Category]" or "Top X [Solutions]."

 This process, known as "reference building," is similar to traditional link building but with a focus on getting your business or content mentioned as a valuable resource.